This is the longest we believe a March Madness bracket has ever stayed perfect

+Here's what happened the year of the perfect bracket.
 The relative predictability of the 2017 tournament led to an abnormally high number of perfect brackets surviving the first round.
-We tracked 236 of them, at six major online games, including the Capital One March Madness Bracket Challenge here at NCAA.com.
-As "high" as that number is, it's still among tens of millions of entries and in the vicinity of 1 in every 100,000 or more.
+We tracked tens of millions of them, at six major online games, including the Capital One March Madness Bracket Challenge here at NCAA.com.

-Tracking six major games at NCAA.com, Bleacher Report, CBS, ESPN, Fox Sports and Yahoo!, one bracket remained perfect through 39 games before busting in the final matchup Saturday night, when Purdue beat Iowa State.
-Here's a closer look at that winning bracket.
+At NCAA.com, Bleacher Report, CBS, ESPN, Fox Sports and Yahoo!, one bracket remained perfect through 39 games before busting in the final matchup on the third full night of action (Saturday night), when Purdue beat Iowa State.
 That's the longest known recorded and verified streak (that we could find) to open a tournament.

-Before this year, the longest perfect bracket streak we tracked was 36, according to Yahoo!
+Before 2017, the longest perfect bracket streak we had tracked was 36, according to Yahoo!
 Sports.
 In 2014, Brad Binder went 36-for-36 to start the tournament.

 MARCH MADNESS GEAR: Get NCAA tournament gear at NCAA Championship store